dynamsoft-docs/license-server-docs/about/terms.md

 ### Alias

-Alias is another way to identify a license.
+**Alias** is another way to identify a license.
 You can set a meaningful Alias to a license so that you can easily identify the purpose of the license.

 A default Alias is created automatically that follows the pattern `DM_{License Id}_Date{Activation Date}`.
 A more meaningful Alias could be something like `BarcodeReader_License_For_Dynamsoft_Project_ABC`.

 A few things to know about the Alias:

 * It will show up in the [License File](#license-file) and there can only be one Alias per license file.
-* It can only be changed when the "LicenseStatus" is "New".
+* It can only be changed when the **LicenseStatus** is "New".

 ### LicenseTextVersion

-"LicenseTextVersion" tells DLS how to parse this license file.
+**LicenseTextVersion** tells DLS how to parse this license file.

 ### OrganizationID

-OrganizationID uniquely designates an organization as the licensee.
+**OrganizationID** uniquely designates an organization as the licensee.

 ### License Item

-License Item is the basic concept of License 2.0.
+**License Item** is the basic concept of License 2.0.
 It defines the exact restrictions for using a Dynamsoft product and is the basic unit when purchasing a license.
 For example, a license item can be described as a "30-device package for using Dynamsoft Barcode Reader within Browsers".

 ## License Key

-License Key is an alphanumeric string that tells DLC how to connect to DLS and get the required licenses.
+**License Key** is an alphanumeric string that tells DLC how to connect to DLS and get the required licenses.

-Each License Key corresponds to a specific Handshake Code within an organization.
+Each License Key corresponds to a specific Project within an organization.

 ## Project

-If you have multiple projects for which you want to assign different License Items, you can configure different projects with different License Items.
+A **Project** defines a group of License Items used together.
 Each project has an ID (previously known as Handshake Code).

 A few things to note: